SpruceVedant/React-analysis/README.md

 1. Clone the repository:
   `git clone `

-2. Install the dependencies for both the client and server:
+2. Install the dependencies for both the client:
   `npm install`

 3. Start on localhost: